 2 LITERATURE REVIEW

-Investigations into similar work to the topic of this project, dispensers of small objects, was done in order to gain more insight into the project and better understand how a design of this caliber should operate.
+Investigations into similar work to the topic of this project, dispensers of small objects, were done in order to gain more insight into the project and better understand how a design of this calibre should operate.
 The reviews were done so that similar mistakes could be mitigated and to possibly improve on existing ideas.
 A literature review of various works will be presented in this section.
 It will start with work and designs similar to that of this project.
 After similar work has been reviewed and presented, documentation and literature on fundamental aspects of the project will be reviewed.
 This is in order to gain specific insight into how to customize the design in order to adhere to the needs of this project effectively.

 2.1 SIMILAR WORK

 Similar work to the topic of this report will be presented in this section.
-It was difficult to find work specifically related so for the most, part medical dispensers were considered a close comparison.
+It was difficult to find work specifically related, so for the most part, medical dispensers were considered a close comparison.
 This comparison was chosen as medication comes in a small package and can be specific to each package, where one unit of medication is dispensed at a time.
-This drew parallels to the White Lab Vending Machine requirements and so work in this field was reviewed but only the design aspects of these works.
+This drew parallels to the White Lab Vending Machine requirements and so work in this field was reviewed, but only the design aspects of these works.

 2.1.1 Portland State University Vending Machine

-At Portland State University under the ECE department a Vending Machine was retrofitted to provide a wide range of components, 24/7.
+At Portland State University under the ECE department, a Vending Machine was retrofitted to provide a wide range of components, 24/7.
 They employed a method of using zip lock bags and placing a package of components in each bag.
 These bags were then put in a standard snack vending machine like the ones commonly seen at stores and on campuses, like UCT.
-In order to restock the machine, volunteers package these bags with varous components.
+In order to restock the machine, volunteers package these bags with various components.
 Below is a picture of what is inside the vending machine [1, 2].